Daniel-Heo/realtrans/README.md

 *Model downloading may take a long time.
 (Usually it takes about 10 minutes for small, 30 minutes for medium, and 1 hour for large.
 If the network conditions are bad, it may take twice as long.)

 * For better recognition rate improvement, change the content below in line 20 of Lib\site-packages\faster_whisper\util.py under the Python installation directory to use the whisper-large-v3-turbo version when selecting medium.
 The large-v3-turbo version uses less graphics memory (from 3GB to 1.6GB) than the large-v3 version, but has slightly lower quality than the large-v3 version.
 It is a good model to use the large-v3 at high speed.
+* Feeling by model size: The small model is recognized, but the quality feels a lot lower.
+The medium model has somewhat good recognition and translation.
+The large model has a slightly better recognition and translation than the medium model.

 python\Lib\site-packages\faster_whisper\util.py 20 lines